How Do The Top 50 Economies of the World Rank in Business Culture Complexity?

 The scores we have produced are based on the following 14 data sets for the world’s 50 largest economies.

 2. Happiness – Measuring how happy citizens of countries say they feel.
-Source: The World Happiness Report is an annual publication of the United Nations Sustainable Development Solutions Network. http://unsdsn.org/happiness/ [Online Resource]
+Source: The World Happiness Report is an annual publication of the United Nations Sustainable Development Solutions Network. https://www.theglobaleconomy.com/rankings/happiness/ [Online Resource]

 3. Internet Use – Measuring the internet penetration of a country.
-Source: Julia Murphy and Max Roser (2019) - "Internet".
+Source: Julia Murphy and Max Roser - "Internet".
 Published online at OurWorldInData.org.
-Retrieved from: 'https://ourworldindata.org/internet' [Online Resource]
+Retrieved from: https://ourworldindata.org/internet [Online Resource]

 4. Religiosity – Measuring how important religion is considered within a country.
-Source: Pew Research 2018 http://assets.pewresearch.org/wp-content/uploads/sites/11/2018/06/12094011/Appendix-B.pdf [Online Resource]
+Source: Pew Research http://assets.pewresearch.org/wp-content/uploads/sites/11/2018/06/12094011/Appendix-B.pdf [Online Resource]

 5. Ease of Doing Business – Measuring how easy it is to do business in a country.
-Source: The World Bank https://www.doingbusiness.org/en/rankings/ [Online Resource]
+Source: The World Bank https://www.worldbank.org/en/programs/business-enabling-environment/doing-business-legacy [Online Resource]

 6. Economic Freedom – Measuring a range of personal, social and economic freedoms.
-Source: https://www.heritage.org/index/about [Online Resource]
+Source: https://www.theglobaleconomy.com/rankings/economic_freedom/ [Online Resource]

 7. Corruption – Measuring the perceived corruption in a country’s public services.
-Source: https://www.transparency.org/ [Online Resource]
+Source: https://www.transparency.org/en/cpi/2021 [Online Resource]

 8. Press Freedom – Measuring the amount of freedom granted to the press and media.
 Source: https://rsf.org/en/ranking [Online Resource]

 9. Human Development Index – Measuring factors such as standard of living, education and life expectancy.
 Source: Max Roser (2019) - "Human Development Index (HDI)".
 Published online at OurWorldInData.org.
-Retrieved from: 'https://ourworldindata.org/human-development-index' [Online Resource]
+Retrieved from: https://ourworldindata.org/human-development-index [Online Resource]

 11. Literacy – Measuring the rates of literacy within a country.
 Source: Max Roser and Esteban Ortiz-Ospina (2019) - "Literacy".
 Published online at OurWorldInData.org.
-Retrieved from: 'https://ourworldindata.org/literacy' [Online Resource]
+Retrieved from: https://ourworldindata.org/literacy [Online Resource]

 12. Position in World Economy – Measuring how important the country is within the global economy.
-Source: https://ceoworld.biz/2018/12/28/gdp-rankings-of-the-worlds-largest-economies-2019/ [Online Resource]
+Source: https://ceoworld.biz/2022/03/31/economy-rankings-largest-countries-by-gdp-2022/ [Online Resource]

-13. Embeddedness (Schwartz) – Measuring how group orientated a country is.
+13. Embeddedness (Schwartz) – Measuring how group-orientated a country is.
 Source: “The 7 Schwartz cultural value orientation scores for 80 countries” https://www.researchgate.net/publication/304715744_The_7_Schwartz_cultural_value_orientation_scores_for_80_countries [Online Resource]

 14. Egalitarianism (Schwartz) – Measuring how much emphasis is placed on independence and equality within a country.
-Source: “The 7 Schwartz cultural value orientation scores for 80 countries” https://www.researchgate.net/publication/304715744_The_7_Schwartz_cultural_value_orientation_scores_for_80_countries [Online Resource]
+Source: “The 7 Schwartz cultural value orientation scores for 80 countries”

 Caveats